-Wisconsin is experiencing a shortage of affordable rental and owner-occupied units for low and moderate-income households.
+Wisconsin is experiencing a shortage of affordable rental and owner-occupied units for extremely-low, low and moderate-income households.
 This shortage is most severe among extremely low-income renters.
 Respondents to the online public survey consistently ranked more affordable housing as a high priority.
 This need is backed up by data included in the housing needs assessment, which shows high percentages of low and moderate-income Wisconsinites with a housing cost burden and severe housing cost burden.
-Despite the need and demand for additional housing units, the U.S. Census reports that housing permits issued in Wisconsin remained nearly flat from 2016 to 2018.
+Despite the need and demand for additional housing units, the U.S. Census reports that housing permits issued in Wisconsin remained nearly flat from 2016 to 2021.
 This reflects a national trend, according to the U.S. Commerce Department, which shows that despite demand for new housing, shortages of skilled labor, available lots and building materials are restricting the supply of new housing units.
-This is despite near multi-year lows in the fixed interest mortgage market, as of August 2019.
-However, in August 2019, the U.S. Commerce Department reported that housing starts for the nation were up to a 12-year high, suggesting that lower mortgage rates are beginning to influence the housing market as a whole.
+In addition, recent increases to the fixed interest mortgage markethave impacted housing prices. in reaction to rising interest rates, housing starts are down slightly in 2021 as opposed to 2020.